 According to the Warrens, the real-life Annabelle doll (which is a Raggedy Ann doll as opposed to the porcelain doll we see in the film) was given as a present to an adult daughter identified only as Donna by her mother while she was a nursing student.
 After some time, Donna discovered that the doll would move position and even write messages.
 Investigation led the Warrens to believe that it was possessed by the spirit of a young girl named Annabelle Higgins who had died.
 In the film, the Warrens are seen interviewing the nursing students in the opening scenes.
 Even if you are to accept the Warrens account of the supernatural as real this author does not everything that happens after the opening interview has been invented by the film.
 There is no equivalent of the characters of the married couple played by Annabelle Wallis and Ward Horton in the Warrens account, for instance.
 Thus Annabelle might be better considered akin to the host of sequels to The Amityville Horror (1979), which take leave of the first films claims to be based on truth and create entirely fictional stories.

 With James Wan at the time having announced he has given up on the horror genre and going off to make Furious Seven (2015), direction of Annabelle was turned over to John R. Leonetti.
 (Wan is still present as a producer).
 Leonetti has a substantial career as a cinematographer and has performed the chores on several of James Wans films, including Dead Silence (2007), Death Sentence (2007), Insidious (2010), Insidious Chapter 2 (2013) and, of course, The Conjuring.
-Leonetti has occasionally taken the directors chair and in every case, it has been a sequel to some other film, his works so far having included Mortal Kombat: Annihilation (1997) and The Butterfly Effect 2 (2006), although he did branch out into an original work with the subsequent horror films Wolves at the Door (2016) and Wish Upon (2017).
+Leonetti has occasionally taken the directors chair and in every case, it has been a sequel to some other film, his works so far having included Mortal Kombat: Annihilation (1997) and The Butterfly Effect 2 (2006), although he did branch out into original material with the subsequent horror films Wolves at the Door (2016) and Wish Upon (2017).